bernd-wechner/Degoo/README.md

 * [Top Secret Cloud Storage](https://help.degoo.com/support/solutions/articles/77000065516-top-secret-zero-knowledge-storage)

-  * Degoo provide a good security focussed solution with their Top Secret vault, that they claim is 100% NSA proof.
+  * Degoo provide a good security focused solution with their Top Secret vault, that they claim is 100% NSA proof.
 Only available on their phone app for now, not the web app.
-Will take some effort to analyse the cient-server interactions to provide CLI support.
+Will take some effort to analyze the client-server interactions to provide CLI support.

 * Device creation

   * Top level directories on your Degoo cloud drive are reserved for devices.
 Different licenses provide different numbers of devices.
-Currently you can delete a device but there is no facility for adding one again, or if you're an Ulitmate license holder adding new devices (which should be possible, but the web interface provides no such facility).
+Currently you can delete a device but there is no facility for adding one again, or if you're an Ultimate license holder adding new devices (which should be possible, but the web interface provides no such facility).

 ## Using these tools